Overview of Internship in Clinical Psychology

 Institutions/Programs that are affiliated with the Cognitive Behavioral Track include:

-• UT Health San Antonio, Department of Psychiatry, STRONG STAR (6 month rotation)
+- UT San Antonio Long School of Medicine, Department of Psychiatry and Behavioral Sciences, STRONG STAR (6 month rotation)

-The UT Health Transitional Care Clinic (TCC) and NOW clinic are linked programs that provide outpatient psychological, psychiatric, and social work services to adults and adolescents with the full spectrum of behavioral health problems, including higher risk patients recently discharged from inpatient treatment.
+The UT San Antonio Long School of Medicine, Department of Psychiatry and Behavioral Sciences’ Transitional Care Clinic (TCC) provides outpatient psychological, psychiatric, and social work services to adults and adolescents with the full spectrum of behavioral health problems, including higher risk patients recently discharged from inpatient treatment.
 Clients also represent wide cultural and socioeconomic diversity, including un- and underinsured clients, as well as commercially insured clients.
 Interns work within a multidisciplinary treatment team, providing primarily individual and group therapy, as well as intake assessments and peer supervision to counseling students.
 Psychological services are provided within an integrative theoretical model with emphases in: motivational interviewing, cognitive behavioral therapy and dialectical behavior therapy.
 Interns have the choice to participate in the clinic’s DBT program, psychotherapy research program and/or to be trained and supervised in the delivery of Cognitive Processing Therapy (CPT) for PTSD.
+Four of the six interns will rotate at the TCC. - New Opportunities for Wellness (6 month rotation)

 San Antonio State Hospital (SASH) is a 302-bed, public residential psychiatric hospital that has been in operation since 1892, and serves an area of 56 counties in South and South Central Texas.
-Patients at SASH may be receive services at SASH voluntarily, by civil commitment, or on a forensic commitment as either incompetent to stand trial, or not guilty by reason of insanity.
+Patients at SASH may receive services at SASH voluntarily, by civil commitment, or on a forensic commitment as either incompetent to stand trial, or not guilty by reason of insanity.
 The training program includes the participation and gradually increased responsibility of the intern under careful, direct clinical supervision, and experience with both acute and forensic patients.
-The trainee will join doctoral psychologists in individual clinical interviews and group therapy (such as DBT) sessions and later conduct interviews and sessions without direct observation.
+The trainee will join doctoral staff psychologists in individual clinical interviews and group therapy (such as DBT) sessions and later conduct interviews and sessions without direct observation.
 The trainee will also administer evaluations (general psychological and forensic) with direct observation by the supervisor and will later conduct testing without direct observation.
 The trainee will provide feedback to the treatment teams and will complete group and individual therapy notes and testing reports.
+Two of the six CBT interns will rotate at SASH.

 Integrated Primary Care Behavioral Health Track